Skip to content

 TAP (Telos Akinitis Periousias)

-TAP is a tax from the municipality and is the smallest of the taxes listed.
-TAP is usually only a few euros and is charged to your electricity bill.
+TAP is a municipal tax and the smallest of these.
+It is usually only a few euros and is charged through your electricity bill.

 Finding an Accountant

-Whether you bought an existing property or a new development, one thing remains certain: an accountant in Greece is necessary for your yearly tax papers.
-When your Greek Tax Number was issued through Elxis, a local accountant was added as your tax representative in Greece.
-You may keep using the services of this accountant or choose any other accountant in Greece for your yearly tax obligations.
+Whether you bought an existing property or a new development, you will need an accountant in Greece for your yearly tax filings.
+When your AFM was issued through Elxis, a local accountant was added as your tax representative in Greece.
+You can keep using this accountant or choose another.

 Owning a Vehicle

-Paying annual taxes on your car or motorbike in Greece must be done online.
-You can pay through AADE’s myCar platform.
-Payment receipts typically include a QR code so that you can pay through mobile banking.
-The above is just a summary of the property taxes in Greece.
-As a new homeowner, you are strongly advised to stay in regular contact with your accountant and make sure you “catch up” on your Greek tax obligations every year.
+Annual road tax on your car or motorbike is paid online, through the AADE myCar platform.
+Payment notices usually include a QR code so you can pay through mobile banking.
+As a homeowner, it is worth staying in regular contact with your accountant and keeping on top of your Greek obligations each year.

 Renting a Vehicle

-Some new homeowners in Greece decide to rent a car whenever they visit.
-This can sometimes be more cost-effective than buying a car in Greece, and cars are available for rent near most major airports in Greece.
+Some owners prefer to rent a car when they visit.
+This can be cheaper than buying one in Greece, and cars are available near most major airports.

 Home Insurance

-Greek law does not require home insurance, so insuring your property is not mandatory but is surely recommended.
-If you are the owner of a new development, note that the construction company’s insurance has probably expired on the date of delivery.
-There are various insurance agencies throughout Greece, with plans provided for every budget.
+Greek law does not require home insurance, so it is not mandatory, but it is well worth having.
+If you own a new development, note that the construction company's insurance has probably expired on the date of delivery.
+There are insurance agencies throughout Greece, with plans for every budget.

 Maintenance of Your Home in Greece

-Maintaining a pool and garden can cost between 150 and 350 euros per month.
-Of course, these costs can change based on the style of the pool and the size of the garden.
+Maintaining a pool and garden can cost between 150 and 350 euros a month.
+This varies with the type of pool and the size of the garden.

 Annual Upkeep

-Most homes in Greece (and anywhere else, for that matter) require updates like painting, polishing, and repairing over the course of years of use.
-In Greece, it is recommended that pergolas or wooden items that are exposed to the sun be repainted so that they continue looking new.
-Costs for annual upkeep for an average home can vary from 1,000 to 4,000 euros per year, depending on the quality of construction and furniture.
+Most homes need occasional work over the years, such as painting, polishing, and repairs.
+In Greece, it is worth repainting pergolas and wooden items exposed to the sun so they keep looking new.
+Annual upkeep for an average home can range from 1,000 to 4,000 euros a year, depending on the quality of the construction and furniture.

 Getting to Know the Locals

-No matter where your home is located in Greece, it will benefit to get to know the locals.
-Greeks are generally hospitable to foreigners and love to hear more about your life story and interests.
-So, what are the best ways to get to know the locals?
+Wherever your home is, it helps to get to know the locals.
+Greeks are generally hospitable to newcomers and enjoy hearing about your life and interests.
+Here are a couple of easy ways in.

 Visit a Local Taverna